 For the border

 For this free crochet blanket pattern, I planned on doing a wide border using a moss stitch or something else flat.
 But once I finished, it didn’t seem like it needed it anymore.
 I settled on working 2 rounds of SC around the entire blanket, working into the sides of the stitches and working 3 SC into each corner.
 It made a nice, clean edge and it hid the color changes on the sides.
-If you used a different method than the magic knot to change colors, this border would also hides the ends and weave some tails in for you.
+If you used a different method than the magic knot to change colors, this border would also hide the ends and weave some tails in for you.

 And you’re done!